Munchausen's syndrome is a psychological disorder where someone pretends to be ill or deliberately produces symptoms of illness in themselves.

 There's also some evidence to suggest people who have had extensive medical procedures, or received prolonged medical attention during childhood or their teenage years, are more likely to develop Munchausen's syndrome when they're older.

 This may be because they associate their childhood memories with a sense of being cared for.
 As they get older, they try to obtain the same feelings of reassurance by pretending to be ill.

-Some examples of the different personality disorders thought to be linked with Munchausen's syndrome include:
+Different personality disorders thought to be linked with Munchausen's syndrome include:

-Playing the "sick role" allows them to adopt an identity that brings unconditional support and acceptance from others with it.
+Playing the "sick role" allows them to adopt an identity that brings support and acceptance from others with it.
 Admission to hospital also gives the person a clearly defined place in a social network.